 I did have a few niggles.
 If you're over 6-feet tall you might struggle to fit comfortably.
-The stakes are pretty standard and given that the tension of the tent really relies on staking it out well, you may want to upgrade to some better ones.
+The stakes are the standard ones you get with most backpacking tents and given that the tension of the tent really relies on staking it out well, you may want to upgrade to some better ones.
 And the zippers are flimsy (although if you fashion some zip-pulls out of paracord, that definitely helps).

 But other than those minor complaints, what you're left with is a very innovative design and a very sturdy, extremely practical, ultralight shelter for a remarkably low cost.

 If you're looking for a lightweight one man tent suitable for thru-hiking which doesn't break the bank, this is a great choice!
-You'll definitely need some trekking poles and you can pimp it out a bit by upgrading your tent stakes and some and fashioning some zip pulls from paracord.
+It's not the easiest to set up and you'll definitely need some trekking poles.
+You can also pimp it out a bit by upgrading your tent stakes and some and fashioning some zip pulls from paracord.

 If you're over 6-foot, you might want to look at a different option (the Snugpak Ionosphere could be a great alternative for you).
 But for anyone under 6-foot it's really great value, very comfortable and will last a very long time.

 The Snugpak Ionosphere weighs just 2.5lbs.
 It's a low profile tent with a single door.
-The floor space is 8'x3'.
+The floor space is 24 square feet (8'x3'.)

 The first thing to say about this tent is that it's a firm favourite with military personnel.
 And they have good reason to like it!
 It's unobstrusive, lightweight and extremely robust.
+And it's easy to set up.
 If you want a small tent that does the job and isn't going to let you down, this is it.

 You're not going to be able to sit up in it.
-But there's plenty of room to stow your gear and stretch out.
+But there's plenty of room for a single person to stretch out and still have enough storage space to stow their gear.
 Two people could squeeze in if you were in a tight spot.
 So that gives you an indication of size.
 I do know people who've been able to fit their dog in with them without being uncomfortable.

 If you want a flashy tent, don't even think about buying this one!
 Everything about it is the opposite of flashy.
 This is a tent for no-nonsense people.
 Bikepacking or kayaking?
 Take a serious look.
 Scouts?
 Hunting?
 Backpacking?
 Yes, yes and yes.

-This is a practical tent for practical people.
+This is a practical tent for practical people and is therefore an excellent backpacking tent.
 Any sort of multi-night trip, especially moving camp from night to night, would benefit from this piece of kit.